bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Rijndael: 01:20:52

 That specifically is a thing that I've heard a lot around this, is we thought Taproot was going to give us better smart contracts and instead it gave us inscriptions.
-So what is OpVault going to do?
+So what is `OP_VAULT` going to do?
-Like, what horrible degeneracy is OpVault going to unleash on the world is something that I've heard a couple times.
+Like, what horrible degeneracy is `OP_VAULT` going to unleash on the world is something that I've heard a couple times.
 I have my own answer for that.
 James, I'm curious what your answer is.

 James O'Beirne: 01:21:15

 Yeah, I think it's really tough to be in a position where you don't have the technical chops to go in and make your own judgment about things.
-But what I'll say is that I think most developers for OpVault, for CTV, and for APO can go in and read the code and go, all right, this is pretty clearly bounded.
+But what I'll say is that I think most developers for `OP_VAULT`, for CTV, and for APO can go in and read the code and go, all right, this is pretty clearly bounded.
 The number of things that can go wrong with this is pretty limited.
 Whereas with SegWit or Taproot, that's a much more difficult exercise.
 And even people who are familiar with the code, have a much harder time kind of bounding the, the implications.